100 Aspects of the Moon # 22 by Tsukioka Yoshitoshi

 Publisher: Akiyama Buemon

-Condition: Margins partially trimmed, backed on an aid free paper, mild matte burn and mild fading.
+Condition: Margins partially trimmed, backed on an acid free paper, mild matte burn and mild fading.
 Good overall condition.

 More about this print: A fireman stands on a building holding the standard for the second district of Edo.
 He wears a sashiko, a padded coat soaked with water to protect him against the flames.
 In the lower right is another matoi (standard bearer) from a rival brigade.
 In 19th century Japan, crowded towns full of houses constructed of wood and paper were extremely vulnerable to fire.
 The fire-fighting troops were considered exciting and colorful characters, and enjoyed enormous prestige amongst the general population.